 Policy Options for Nuclear Development in West Virginia

-This Science & Technology Note was written by Ryan Nesselrodt, PhD and West Virginia Science and Technology Policy Fellow, on behalf of the Bridge Initiative for Science and Technology Policy, Leadership, and Communications.
+This Legislative Science & Technology Note was written by Ryan Nesselrodt, PhD, West Virginia Science & Technology Policy Fellow on behalf of West Virginia University’s Bridge Initiative for Science and Technology Policy, Leadership, and Communications.
+The Bridge Initiative provides nonpartisan research information to members of the West Virginia Legislature upon request.
+This Science and Technology Legislative Note is intended for informational purposes and does not indicate support or opposition to a particular bill or policy approach.
 Please see https://scitechpolicy.wvu.edu/ or contact scitechpolicy@mail.wvu.edu for more information.